taif2020/academic-website/content/home/talks.md

 ---
 Title: "Cryptology, Steganography and Propaganda: The Exclusion and Inclusion Roles of Language in Human Communication" Author [Hajer Albalawi]
-Period 2019-05-28 to 2019-06-03
+From 2019-05-28 To 2019-06-03

  Conference paper

  Conference Name: International Journal of Arts and Sciences.

- summary: "It was a presentation at the International Journal of Arts & Sciences’ (IJAS) International Conference for Academic Disciplines which held at Harvard Medical School New Research Building.
-The conference ran from May 28 to June 1, 2019.
-On May 31."
+ summary: "It was a presentation at the International Journal of Arts & Sciences Conference for Academic Disciplines which held at Harvard Medical School New Research Building."
 ---